 Types of SCRBs (Special Content Result Blocks): ny weather (simple know query), how old is universe (simple know query), does god exist (long answer seeking), berlin airport (single entity), burger king amsterdam (chain), coffee shops amsterdam (categorical).

 o URL/website query

 5. Consider the following aspects while giving ratings to result blocks: user location, for local intent queries far away results are useless or slightly relevant.
 This aspect is very important for the following types of queries: tire shops near me, where to eat near me, Walmart near me, etc. When you get a task with this type of query do use in built map for researching user location/view port and results.

 6. Make sure you give correct ratings to special content result blocks for single entity and business category queries.
-In case of business chain/category query, the result block with a list of businesses is always better than just result for a single business within one category.
+In the case of a business chain/category query, the result block with a list of businesses is always better than just results for a single business within one category.

 6. Think of dominant, possible common, and minor interpretations for the query and take this aspect into account while giving ratings to a result block.
 Minor interpretation results should get a low usefulness (Needs Met) rating.

 8. Take into account how well the web page/website is optimized for mobile users.